icunion/arithmospora/README.md

 Milestones are grouped into collections relating to a particular base stat.
-The milestones themselves can either refer to that stat or a particular data poiint within that stat.
+The milestones themselves can either refer to that stat or a particular data point within that stat.
 Milestones compare a piece of data from the given stat or datapoint to a target value.
 The comparison is checked each time the stat updates; when the comparison becomes true for the first time the milestone becomes achieved, and a `milestone` event is broadcast to clients.